Diffusion-based Annealed Boltzmann Generators : benefits, pitfalls and hopes: Background

 In practice, the score functions $\{\nabla \log p_t\}_{t\in[0,T]}$ and, for second-order methods, the corresponding Hessians $\{\nabla^2 \log p_t\}_{t\in[0,T]}$, are not available in closed form for general target distributions and must therefore be estimated.
 As a result, data generation relies on approximate dynamics: first, the SDE \eqref{eq:sde-denoising} or ODE \eqref{eq:pf_ode} is approximated through estimated scores (yielding an \emph{estimation error}); second, these approximate dynamics are numerically solved using the tools described above (yielding a \emph{discretization error}).

-Score functions are typically learned from data using score-matching approaches \citep{Hyvarinen2005estimation, Vincent2011connection, Song2021score, Bortoli2024target}.
-While Hessians can in principle be obtained by differentiating the learned score network, this is computationally prohibitive in practice.
-Early methods therefore relied on scalar, state-independent approximations \citep{Ho2020denoising}, whereas more recent works have proposed more accurate diagonal or full-matrix approximations—possibly state-dependent—learned via dedicated objectives using a pre-trained score model \citep{Nichol2021improved, bao2022analyticdpm, bao22estimating}.
-A recent overview is provided in \cite{ou2025improving}.
+Score functions are typically learned from data via score-matching losses \citep{Hyvarinen2005estimation, Vincent2011connection, Song2021score, Bortoli2024target}.
+While Hessians can in principle be obtained by differentiating the learned score network, doing so is computationally prohibitive in practice.
+Early methods therefore relied on state-independent scalar approximations \citep{Ho2020denoising}.
+More recent works instead learn diagonal or full-matrix approximations (optionally state-dependent) through dedicated objectives built on top of a pre-trained score model \citep{Nichol2021improved, bao2022analyticdpm, bao22estimating}; see \cite{ou2025improving} for an overview.

 Another line of research aims at rather approximating the log-densities $\{\log p_t\}_{t\in [0,T]}$ with neural networks, and then taking the derivative with respect to the input to obtain score or Hessian approximations.
 Various related objectives have been recently designed, either based on maximum likelihood \citep{Gao2020learning, Zhang2023persistently, Zhu2024learning,Noble2024learned}, consistency via Fokker-Planck equation \citep{Shi2024diffusion, plainer2025consistent}, consistency via Bayes's rule \citep{he2025rneplugandplaydiffusioninferencetime} or multi-label classification \citep{yadin2024classification}.
 In practice, the dominant strategy remains the score matching approach, which indirectly approximates the DM log-densities by training a neural network to match their gradient \citep{Song2021how, Salimans2021should, Du2023reduce, Phillips2024particle, thornton2025controlled} or their time derivative \citep{guth2025learningnormalizedimagedensities, yu2025density} : for the latter, we will refer to it as ``time'' score matching.